Tools4everBV/HelloID-Conn-Prov-Target-BasKMS/README.md

 The `referenceId` contains the `externalId` of the person.
 This field is used within the _create_ lifecycle action to determine if an account exists and is part of the JSON payload to the target application.

+> [!IMPORTANT]
+> The referenceId can only be filled with the API or with a import (not in the GUI).

 #### Error handling

-At this stage, the error handling functionality is still using the default function.
-This is because the error-handling logic could not be fully tested in all scenarios during the initial development phase.

-We recommend that error handling be revisited and thoroughly tested in various edge cases (e.g., invalid data formats, missing required fields, system failures, etc.) once more comprehensive tests can be conducted.

-For now, the default behavior will capture basic issues, but it may not provide customized or detailed feedback.
+Most of the errors in BasKMS are returned in the response.
+For this reason, the code will check the response if it contains an error.

 #### Social security number (BSN)

-The data returned by _KMS_ also contains the _social security number_ or _BSN_.
+The data returned by _KMS_ also could contain the _social security number_ or _BSN_.
 Therefore, within the connector, both the output from `$correlatedAccount` and `$createdAccount` are filtered to only contain the fields specified in the field mapping or `$actionContext.Data` with the addition of the `id`.

-#### UTF-8 encoding
+#### DepartmentName

-Before final deployment, comprehensive testing is required to validate that all data inputs and outputs are correctly encoded in UTF-8.
-This will include verifying that special characters and non-Latin scripts are accurately processed and displayed.
+The fieldmapping contains a field `departmentName` this field is returned by BasKMS as `department.name` this is hardcoded to `departmentName` in the update script.

+> [!IMPORTANT]
+> If `departmentName` doesn't exist BasKMS will make the field  `department` empty.
+BasKMS won't return an error.

 ## Setup the connector